rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/04-source-code-and-image-repos.rst

   PLAY RECAP *****************************************************************
   3.91.13.13                 : ok=6    changed=5    unreachable=0    failed=0

-Before we can use GOGS to house our source code, we need to configure it to connect to the MariaDB container.
+Before we can use GOGS to house our source code, we need to configure it to connect to the MariaDB container which will act as its database.

 Configuring GOGS
 `````````````````